The Vegan Society: Definition

 In 1945, Watson and committee members of The Vegan Society defined veganism as "the practice of living on fruits, nuts, vegetables, grains, and other wholesome non-animal products".
 Writing in 1947, Fay K. Henderson commented that There has been much conjecture as to the origin of the word VEGAN and its meaning.
 It is therefore interesting to realise that in the first instance it was an attempt to get beyond the rather negative phrase "non-dairy vegetarian" which was originally applied to the founders of The Vegan Society.
 The word indicates an all vegetable base and is a restricted form of vegetarian, being both the beginning and the end yet implying hopefully that what starts as vegetarian may finish as vegan.

+In 1951, Leslie Cross an animal rights activist and vice-president of The Vegan Society commented that "The object of the Society shall be to end the exploitation of animals by man"; and 'The word veganism shall mean the doctrine that man should live without exploiting animals".
+In 1954, Elsie Shrigley stated that the word veganism was "clearly defined".
+The 1954 definition was "The Society affirms that man has no right to exploit animals, advocates that man's food should be derived from fruits, nuts, vegetables, vegetables and grains, and encourages the use of alternatives to all products of animal origin".

+The definition of veganism was amended over the years into an ethical philosophy.
+In 1965, veganism was defined by the Society as "a way of living which excludes all forms of exploitation of, and cruelty to, the animal kingdom, and includes a reverence and compassion for all life" and described its practice as living on only products from the plant kingdom.

+In the 1990s, the Society's membership was using a dietary definition of veganism.
+In 1996, Richard Farhall of The Vegan Society commented that "there are many definitions of vegan, but for membership of the Society we define it in dietary terms, where a vegan is someone who doesn't eat any animal products including fish, poultry, eggs, animal milks, honey or their derivatives".

-The definition of veganism was amended over the years into a philosophy.
-The Vegan Society now defines veganism as "a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
+The Vegan Society currently defines veganism as "a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."